dmmlynarczyk/Learning/linux/void-install.md

 When setting up my partitions I typically have the same hardware configuration of 1TB SSD and 16GB RAM.
 With these hardware specs in mind my partitioning looks like this:
 - Select `cfdisk` option
-    - First partition 1G - Type `EFI System`
+    - First partition 1G - Type `EFI System` *This is the EFI partition*
-    - Second partition 16G - Type `Linux Swap`
+    - Second partition 983G - Type `Linux Filesystem` *This is the root partition*
-    - Third partition Remainder - Type `Linux Filesystem`
+    - Third partition 16G - Type `Linux Swap` *This is the swap partition*

 - Write changes to disk
 - In Filesystems:
     - Choose EFI partition and choose vfat as the filesystem type